js-dependency-mining

 - Workspace root — Walk upward from the manifest; at each level, try lockfiles and workspace markers via jssgTransform until a root is found.

 - Lockfile — From that root, load the preferred lockfile in order npm → pnpm → yarn using jssgTransform + capture transforms (json for package-lock.json, yaml for pnpm/yarn).
-Parse with JSON.parse / js-yaml / the built-in yarn-classic parser.
+Parse with JSON.parse, tree-sitter YAML AST helpers for pnpm (with a text fallback for very large files), and the built-in Yarn Classic line parser.
+The loaded lockfile for a given workspace root is cached for the rest of the run so each manifest does not re-read the same file.

 Workspace package names (for origin=workspace heuristics) are accumulated in a module-level registry as each package.json in the run is seen — no codemod:workflow state.